Imagine what it would be like if you never forgot anything. If you've got a…

 Embrace mistakes, deal with them using Git

-If you’ve got ADHD or LD, you’re gonna mess up.
+Programmers with ADHD or LD mess stuff up.
 A lot.
 Train yourself to accept it as par for the course, and you’ll get less frustrated and recover quicker.
 (Read Learned Optimism – big help.)

 In order to deal with frequent mistakes, learn to use Git (or whatever source control system you use) more effectively.
 There are things literally built into Git for preventing and correcting mistakes – take full advantage of them.